Updated: 14/08/2017

 Isopropyl Alcohol / Aerosol Spry Duster: Sometimes known as rubbing alcohol, isopropyl alcohol is ideal for cleaning mechanical equipment as it quickly evaporates leaving no fluid behind.
 Use this to ensure no residue is left behind after cleaning.
 The Air spray duster can be used to help reach those difficult places and blow the toner particles away.

 Dust Mask: If inhaled, whilst not dangerous, powdered toner can sometimes cause irritation.
-Before you open the printer toner compartment, ensure the room is well ventilated and don a dust mask just to be sure you don’t cause yourself any problems.
+Before you open the printer toner compartment, ensure the room is well-ventilated and don a dust mask just to be sure you don’t cause yourself any problems.

 Latex Gloves: If exposed to the skin, toner can cause irritation; wear latex or rubber gloves to prevent this.

 Toner Vacuum (Optional): A toner vacuum is a powerful handheld device capable of gently removing toner from inside a laser printer.
-Though extremely useful, toner vacuums are expensive, so we’ve marked it an optional tool.
+Though extremely useful, toner vacuums are expensive, so we’ve marked them an optional tool.

 How to Clean Your Laser Printer

 Once you’re tooled up with the equipment above, it’s time to open your printer and get to work.
-Before you do that, we’d like to remind you that should you feel uncomfortable handling any internal components, make sure you contact an experienced printer technician or someone with prior experience who can complete the clean for you.
+Before you do that, we’d like to remind you that should you feel uncomfortable handling any internal components, make sure you contact an experienced printer technician or someone with prior experience who can complete the cleaning for you.

 A prior word of warning…There are a few areas inside your printer that you must not touch with your fingers and be as gentle as possible when cleaning residue from them as they are easily damaged and would need to be replaced if they were.
 These include the toner drum unit which can often be built into the toner cartridge but sometimes a separate unit.
 This will look like a green cylinder and will be covered by a plastic cover called the toner hopper.